 All road race returns forms and final fees must be completed within 1 month of the event and returned to the Athletics NI office via post or email to: firstname.lastname@example.org.
 Please find below a copy of the Return Forms:

-We recommend that as an official rubber-stamp of your race’s quality and safety, the Athletics NI logo is displayed on any flyers or promotional material associated with the race.
-Many of you already state that your race is run under Athletics NI rules, which is great, however including the logo of the governing body will help to increase awareness and become a recognisable seal of quality.
+We recommend that as an official rubber-stamp of your event’s quality and safety, the Athletics NI logo is displayed on any flyers or promotional material associated with the race.
+Many of you already state that your race is run under Athletics NI rules, however including the logo of the governing body will help to increase awareness and become a recognisable seal of quality.
 Please note the Athletics NI logo should only be used on officially permitted events.